at the basic perspective of Zen

 - "Zen declares that words are words and no more". p.
 29

 This affirmative rejection of words is necessary for Zen to establish a justification for the belief in the myth of wordless transmission of information, because Zen mythology originates from the view that the foundation of Zen, (being the Flower Sermon) was a wordless, mind-to-mind, transmission.
-This is why Zen regards the physical medium of voice or words as 'unnecessary' for the mental telepathy of communication, which is at the very foundation of Zen, and an expression of dualistic perspective: separating the physical aspect of phenomenon (voice) from its mental aspect.
+This is why Zen regards the physical medium of voice or words as 'unnecessary' for the mental telepathy of communication.
+The very foundation of Zen, is an expression of dualistic perspective: separating the physical aspect of phenomenon (voice) from its mental aspect.

 Where do words of language originate?
 According to Zen, human languages evolved through giving names to what we discern in our surroundings through using our senses for this purpose.
 And because the senses we employ cannot reveal the "inner truth" of what is observed, then words do not have capacity to convey the truth.
-This way of understanding, however, is based on false a assumption, relating words to the senses.
+This way of understanding, however, is based on false a assumption, which relates the origin of words to the senses.
 In fact, words of language are products of the mind, not a product of bodily senses.

-On the surface, Zen consciously disregards the words of sutras, but their tradition acknowledges concepts which are "borrowed" from the sutras.
-Prominent masters of Zen go as far as lecturing on the Lotus Sutra.
+On the surface, Zen consciously disregards the words of sutras, but - in the same time - acknowledges concepts which are "borrowed" from the sutras.
+Prominent masters of Zen even go as far as using their voice to lecture on the Lotus Sutra.